Common Bathroom Leaks

 If water remains on your bathroom floor after you fix the tee bolts, you probably need a new wax ring.
 Take a picture of your toilet’s base before you buy a new one so you can find a similar replacement.
 Use the water valve behind your toilet to shut off the water so you can flush once to remove as much sitting water as possible.
 Then plunge any leftover water from the base of the toilet.

 To replace a wax ring, unscrew the tee bolts and put your toilet on its side to install the new one, which will go over the flange.
 Put your toilet back in its usual spot and push it into the wax ring, screw the bolts to secure your toilet to the ground, and reconnect your water line and turn the valve back on.

-If you have a leaky faucet that drips once every second, you could waste more than 3,000 gallons of water each year — which is enough water to take almost 200 showers.
+If you have bathroom faucet leaks that drip once every second, you could waste more than 3,000 gallons of water each year — which is enough water to take almost 200 showers.
 Don’t keep wasting water.
-A leaky faucet could mean:
+A leaky bathroom faucet could mean: